mindspore-lab/mindone/docs/transformers/tutorials/finetune.md

 <details open>

+!!!
+Note

+    Taking bert as an example, you can find the complete code in `examples/transformers/bert/finetune_with_mindspore_trainer.py`

 🤗 Transformers provides a Trainer class optimized for training 🤗 Transformers models, making it easier to start training without manually writing your own training loop.
 The Trainer API supports a wide range of training options and features such as logging, gradient accumulation, and mixed precision.

 Start by loading your model and specify the number of expected labels.
 From the Yelp Review dataset card, you know there are five labels: